 Applicants being considered for admission may be interviewed individually and/or as a group by the program committee to assess their understanding of the profession and the program as well as their interpersonal skills.
 For out-of-state applicants, video interviews may be available.
 Not all students who are interviewed will be recommended to the Graduate School to be admitted to the program.
-All applicants must declare at the time of the interview, their desire to pursue accelerated-full-time, full-time, or half-time programs of study.
-Please note that applicants are not guaranteed a spot on their desired cohort.
+All applicants must declare at the time of the interview, their desire to pursue accelerated-full-time, full-time, or part-time programs of study.
+Please note that applicants are not guaranteed a spot in their desired cohort.
+Everything that an applicant says or does throughout every part of the interview day is evaluated by the committee.
+Humility, openness to feedback, and relational skills are some of the interpersonal skills that faculty hope applicants can display throughout the interview day, as these are expected of all of our current students.
+In addition to the criteria specified in this handbook (see professional dispositions under the "Fitness to Practice" section below) and on the website, a candidate's professional dispositions (written, face-to-face, and virtual) are considered by the admissions committee.
+A candidate's professional dispositions are of the utmost importance because the practice of professional counseling is largely based on interpersonal communication skills.
+Thus, it is possible for a candidate's application to be denied solely based on their professional dispositions (regardless of the strength of their other application materials).